 Where Gottman and Emotionally-Focused Therapy focus on “The More… The More,” the Developmental Model sees that sort of “partner dependence” as an invitation to avoid taking personal responsibility.

-The Developmental Model is bravely and unapologetically self-defining, in the healthiest sense.
+The Developmental Model is bravely and unapologetically self-defining in the healthiest sense.
 It’s about continuous self-confrontation and self-assessment.
-How do you want to be in your relationship is the operative question.
-And what can you learn to grow and develop in the direction that you choose?
+The operative question is how you want to be in your relationship.
+What can you learn to grow and develop in your chosen direction?

 Be specific here.
 And very detailed.
 In this model, a couple struggles with these questions in private, and then come together to share their answers.
 You put yourself under the spotlight of your own highest expectations.
 It is the combination of the detailed answers from each partner that supply the raw material for mutually satisfying solutions.

 As you might expect, the Developmental Model invites clients to rigorous self-assessment after a fight.
-The initial autopsy is not as dyadic a process as Gottman or EFT.
+However, the initial autopsy is not as dyadic as Gottman or EFT.

 ___I stayed curious about my partner’s concerns.